SolaceProducts/event-management-agent/docs/rest.md

 #### Kafka Management Connection - SASL Plain

-Probably a good idea to make the jaas config username and password end up as environment varialbes.
+You can also use environment variables for the JAAS config username and password.

 ```
 plugins: